 • Equipment violations (e.g., failing to replace a burnt-out headlight)

-If you accumulate too many points, your license can be suspended.
-This means that your driving privileges are taken away for a certain period of time, after which you are allowed to drive again without having to obtain a new license (although you may be required to pay a suspension termination fee).
+If your license is suspended, your driving privileges are taken away for a certain period of time.
+After, you are allowed to drive again without having to obtain a new license (although you may be required to pay a suspension termination fee).

-However, if you drive with that suspended license, and are caught, your license can be revoked.
+However, if you are caught driving with a suspended license, your license can be fully revoked.
 This means that after a certain period of time, you will have to apply for a new license and pass the DMV exams before your driving privileges are reinstated.

 Other scenarios that can result in license revocation include: